Last Updated on February 26, 2022 by Chris and Lindsay

 In some cases the hosts live on the property and are literally sharing their home with you!

-Among other places we’ve stayed, these two stood out as some of the most memorable of any camping experiences we have had in nearly two years on the road!
+Among other places we’ve stayed, these two stood out as some of the most memorable of any camping experiences we have had over 3 years on the road!

 We reached out to the winery and spoke with the owner who graciously invited us to spend the weekend on the property.

 When we arrived they showed us a quiet area in the grass out of the way of daily business and told us that the place was ours to explore.
 We participated in a free wine tasting and selected a bottle we purchased to enjoy later that evening.

 At 6 PM when the last staff member left we literally had the entire property to ourselves to explore.
 We’ve stayed at campgrounds across America that didn’t offer the quiet beauty of Rio Vista.

 We wandered through the vines, swam in the river and basked in the beauty through which dozens of types of birds frolicked.
 At the end of our time, we wound up having quite the unique experience of picking cherries at a neighboring orchard.